dougdonohoe/ddpoker/README-DEV.md

 ### Installers

-There once existed code to build installers for Windows, Mac and Linux, but it has been deleted.
-The Windows/Linux installers relied on [install4j](https://www.ej-technologies.com/install4j), which requires a license.
-The Mac installer used `PackageMaker`, which has since been deprecated.
-The `installer` directory does have some Mac-specific files that were used to build the installer, which might be useful to someone in the future.

-A possible workaround is to distribute an all-in-one `.jar` file by doing this:
+An alternative to using the installers found in [Releases](https://github.com/dougdonohoe/ddpoker/releases) is to distribute an all-in-one `.jar` file by doing this:

 ```shell
 mvn-install-notests